amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 (The module name must refer to another module that is visible to the current module.)
 Unlike Ion 1.0, no _symbol-maxid_ is needed because Ion 1.1 always required exact matches for imported modules.

+> [!TIP]
+> In an encoding directive, the active encoding module `$ion_encoding` can be added to the symbol table in order to
+> retain the symbols from the active encoding module.
+> `$ion_encoding` can occur anywhere in the `symbol_table` clause, so in Ion 1.1 it is possible to append and prepend to
+> the symbol table.

 Where a list occurs, it must contain only non-null, unannotated strings and symbols.
 The text of these strings and/or symbols are appended to the symbol table.
 Upon encountering any non-text value, null value, or annotated value in the list, the implementation shall signal an error.
 To add a symbol with unknown text to the symbol table, one may use `$0`.

 All modules have a symbol table, so when a module has no `symbol_table` clause, the module has an empty symbol table.

+#### Symbol zero `$0`

+Symbol zero (i.e. `$0`) is a special symbol that is not assigned text by any symbol table, even the system symbol table.
+Symbol zero always has unknown text, and can be useful in synthesizing symbol identifiers where the text image of the symbol is not known in a particular operating context.

+All symbol tables (even an empty symbol table) can be thought of as implicitly containing `$0`.
+However, `$0` precedes all symbol tables rather than belonging to any symbol table.
+When adding the exported symbols from one module to the symbol table of another, the preceding `$0` is not copied into the destination symbol table (because it is not part of the source symbol table).

+It is important to note that `$0` is only semantically equivalent to itself and to locally-declared SIDs with unknown text.
+It is not semantically equivalent to SIDs with unknown text from shared symbol tables, so replacing such SIDs with `$0` is a destructive operation to the semantics of the data.

 #### Processing